vipulnaik/diet-exercise-health/profile-information/health-profile.md

 On 2024-04-30, I had an abdominal exam and vitals measurements as part of my [urgent care visit](../events/2024/2024-04-30-urgent-care-visit-and-tests.md).

-Starting May 2024, I plan to do monthly physical self-exams that include blood pressure measurement, auscultation of the abdomen and heart sound,s and palpation of the abdomen.
-I will take notes and investigate further if I notice anything unusual.
-My most recent physical self-exam was split between 2024-06-15 and 2024-06-23.
+Starting May 2024, I have been doing monthly physical self-exams that include blood pressure measurement, auscultation of the abdomen and heart sound,s and palpation of the abdomen.
+I take notes and investigate further if I notice anything unusual.
+As of October 2024, my most recent blood pressure measurement was on 2024-10-13 and my most recent palpation check and stethoscope check were on 2024-09-28.

 ## HbA1c, lipid profile, insulin, and liver function tests